 Most cases reach an insurance settlement, but some claims are best served by filing a lawsuit right away.
 This is common in time-sensitive or severe cases, such as wrongful death.
 By filing a lawsuit, you put the insurance company on notice and ultimately strengthen your compensation claim by collecting valuable evidence during the discovery phase.

 While there are a few exceptions, Ohio Revised Code 2305.10 requires that civil claims or lawsuits for personal injuries be filed within two years from the accident or discovery of your injuries.

 This may seem like a lot of time, but evidence and witnesses can disappear fast.
 Plus, if the statute of limitation expires, you may not be able to pursue compensation regardless of the evidence.
-This makes consulting a lawyer as soon as possible after an injury crucial to your success.
+This makes consulting a local personal injury lawyer as soon as possible after an injury crucial to your success.

 The Ohio courts of common pleas have jurisdiction in cases where the amount exceeds $15,000.
 As a result, most Canton personal injury cases are filed in Stark County common pleas court.View the Courts Forms & Rules

 Proving that another party caused you financial harm following an accident or another instance of negligence can be challenging.
 It requires evidence and a careful investigation into the facts and parties involved.